 You can read more about our requirements for Ontario high school students here.

-After receiving your Applicant Access Code Letter from your high school, visit the Ontario Universities’ Application Centre (OUAC) and complete the 101 application by February 1.
+After receiving your Applicant Access Code Letter from your high school, visit the Ontario Universities’ Application Centre (OUAC) and complete the 101 application by the extended deadline of February 1, 2020 deadline.
+To be eligible for admission during the first round of decisions in February, you must apply by December 1, 2019.

 Complete Your Online Student Profile